d12frosted/elpa-mirror/gnu/vertico-readme.txt

   • [Embark]: Minibuffer actions and context menu
   • [Orderless]: Advanced completion style

-  In order to get accustomed with the package ecosystem, I recommed the following quick start approach:
+  In order to get accustomed with the package ecosystem, I recommend the following quick start approach:

   1. Start with plain Emacs (`emacs -Q').